Nick Bosa still absent as 49ers prep for season opener vs. Steelers: 'We've got to play with who we've got'

 The 49ers took to the practice field on Monday to prepare for their Week 1 game against the Pittsburgh Steelers.
 They did so without Bosa, who continues to hold out for a new contract.

-Bosa's approaching the final year of his rookie deal and is scheduled to make $17.8 million via a fifth-year option picked up by the 49ers.
-A three-time Pro Bowler and the reigning Defensive Player of the Year, Bosa's outplayed his contract and is reportedly seeking a long-term extension that would make him the highest-paid defensive player in football in excess of $32 million annually.
+Bosa is approaching the final year of his rookie deal and is scheduled to make $17.8 million via a fifth-year option picked up by the 49ers.
+A three-time Pro Bowler and the reigning Defensive Player of the Year, Bosa has outplayed his deal and is reportedly seeking a long-term extension that would make him the highest-paid defensive player in football in excess of $32 million annually.

 The two sides are reportedly continuing to work on a deal, but the clock is ticking on getting one done in time for Bosa to suit up against the Steelers.
 His status is a reality that's starting to set in with the San Francisco locker room.